IT302/cho/docs/INSTALL.md

 ##Building and Running

-The build system is based on  Scons. cho/SConstruct is  main script SCons script.
+The build system is based on  Scons. src/SConstruct is  main  SCons script.
 To build the OpenCL and C applications run
 ```shell
 $ scons
 ```
-from the top directory.
-For now the FPGA application has to built manually from each individual directory using Makefile.
+from src directory.
+For now the FPGA application has to built manually from each individual directory using make.
 The present setup targets Altera SDK for OpenCL.
-Please, read Altera SDK for OpenCL: Getting Started Guide to see how to setup  the SDK.
+Please, read Altera SDK for OpenCL: Getting Started Guide to see how to set up  the SDK.

 ## Issues, Questions and Contributing Code